 Will wonders never cease?

 With creations like the Hot Can, the answer is never; and thank goodness for innovation alive and well in the world.
-The ingenuity behind this regular sized soup can … Continue reading
+The ingenuity behind this regular sized soup can that heats itself HOT warms the soul … Continue reading

 With recent votes allowing two states prescriptions for a here-to-before illegal drug, it is heartening to find Joint Advantage solving a major need with its only connection to the netherworld being the use of crack willow.